Poco M3 Review – The Budget King

-Additionally, it also has a 400 nits brightness so that you don’t have to face any problem when using in sunlight.
+Additionally, it also has a 400 nits brightness so that you don’t have to face any problems when using in sunlight.

 The display has a 70% NTSC color gamut and comes with a cold tone – out of the box.
-I don’t think it has very accurate colors and feels a bit bluish.
+I don’t think it has very accurate colors and feels bluish.

 There is a color temperature setting under the display options, and you can adjust the color temperature slightly to make it less bluish.

 Performance, Benchmark, and Operating System

 Powering the Poco M3 is a Qualcomm Snapdragon 662 octa-core processor fabricated on an 11nm chipset and clocked at a 2 Ghz speed.

 For enjoying gaming, the device is equipped with an Adreno 610 GPU.
 You can play games like Call of Duty(But you can play these heavy games at medium settings).

 There is not much heating after playing the games for long, and the battery drain is also reasonable.